 Not everyone likes the taste or oily residue that a cannabidoil leaves behind.
-As an alternative, many have turned to CBD based topicals in the past.
+As an alternative, many have turned to CBD cream and based topicals in the past.
 If you fall into this subsection of society, then welcome to our ranks!
-We have everything you need to know about CBD topicals, right here in one article!
+We have everything you need to know about CBD cream and topicals, right here in one article!

 CBD– The Answer to a Hundred Problems!